Depressive Disorders in Children and Adolescents

 Key Points

-• In children, depressive disorders may manifest as sadness or irritability.
+• In children, depressive disorders may present as sadness or irritability.

-• Major depressive disorder involves feeling sad or irritable or losing interest or pleasure in almost all activities for most of the day nearly every day during a 2-week period plus other specific symptoms.
+• Major depressive disorder involves feeling sad or irritable, or losing interest or pleasure in almost all activities for most of the day, nearly every day during a 2-week period..

-• Diagnose a depressive disorder based on specific clinical criteria, and do appropriate laboratory tests to exclude other disorders (eg, infectious mononucleosis, thyroid disorders, illicit drug use).
+• Diagnosis of a depressive disorder is based on specific clinical criteria and appropriate laboratory tests are performed to exclude other disorders (eg, infectious mononucleosis, thyroid disorders, illicit drug use).

-• Involve the family and school while treating the child to enhance the child's continued functioning and provide appropriate educational accommodations.
+• The family and school are involved while the child is being treated to enhance the child's continued functioning and provide appropriate educational accommodations.

 • For adolescents (as for adults), a combination of psychotherapy and antidepressants usually greatly outperforms either modality used alone; in younger children, most clinicians opt for psychotherapy although if needed, medications can be used (depending on the child's age).

-• In 2004, the FDA did a meta-analysis that led to a black box warning of an increased risk of suicidal ideation and behavior in children, adolescents, and young adults with all classes of antidepressants; subsequent analyses have cast doubt on this conclusion.
+• In 2004, the FDA performed a meta-analysis that led to a boxed warning of an increased risk of suicidal ideation and suicidal behavior in children, adolescents, and young adults with all classes of antidepressants; however, subsequent analyses have shown a decrease in both suicidal ideation and behavior in the short term, but whether this effect is sustained is less clear.

 Drugs Mentioned In This Article